FilippoBurresi/FWBD_Tendering/README.md

 ### *PA-Role*

 From the user interface, the public administration can easily create a tender by entering the details via text inputs.
-It can also give permission to some accounts to place bids and finally declare the winner once the tendering is closed.
+It can also give permission to some accounts to place bids (by inserting a comma separated list of account ids) and finally declare the winner once the tendering is closed.

 ### *Firm-Role*

 A company can view in tabular form from the Notice Board tab all the tenders currently active (this does not require any permission).
 Then, according to the one that better suits its offer, the firm will decide where to participate.
 In fact, once the company is authorized by the PA, to send its own proposal to the blockchain, the firm has just to call the SendBid function and to specify the characteristics of its bid.
-The three elements of the offer – price, estimated time of realization, environment-friendliness score – will be automatically saved in a txt file in the working directory and the hash of the offer will be then sent to the blockchain by calling the placeBid solidity function.
-The company will use the txt file by uploading it and then, through the appropriate function, complete the offer.
-In fact, the smart contract will check whether the hash matches the extended offer before validating it and exposing it to evaluation.
+The three elements of the offer – price, estimated time of realization, environment-friendliness score – will be automatically merged in a string with 10 random characters as separators.
+This "enencrypted message" will be saved in a txt file in the working directory and its hash  will be then sent to the blockchain by calling the placeBid solidity function.
+The company will conclude the bid by uploading the txt file that contains the enencrypted message, the separator and the tender_id, this data will be sent to the blockchain.
+There, the smart contract will check whether the hash matches the extended offer before validating it and exposing it to evaluation.

-All these steps can be performed and visualized by accessing the tkinter interface, choosing an address granted with firm role (1-8) in the first window and then playing within the notice board and the contractor windows.
+All these steps can be performed and visualized by accessing the tkinter interface, choosing an address granted with firm role in the first window and then playing within the notice board and the contractor windows.

 ### *Citizen (every account)*

 Any citizen with an account can call all the functions present in the Notice Board tab and that show in tabular form all the active tenders, the tenders already concluded and all the offers related to a specific tender.
 The goal of this function is to make the operation of the smart contract transparent, giving citizens the opportunity to verify its work.

+"see active tenders" and "see closed tenders" return a dataframe through a for loop of the solidity function "see_TenderDetails", filtering their state (active, closed) with the solidity function "isPending".

+"Get Bids Details" can be called after a tender is closed and return a dataframe through a for loop of the solidity function "getBidDetails"

-The previous step can be performed by choosing every account in the in the login tab.
+The previous step can be performed by choosing every account in the login tab.

 ## **Optimization**